Dean DeBlois

-Dean Allan DeBlois (/dəˈblwɑː/ də-BLWAH; born June 7, 1970) is a Canadian film director, film producer, screenwriter, and animator.
-He is best known for writing and directing the Oscar-nominated animated films Lilo & Stitch for Walt Disney Animation Studios (with Chris Sanders), the How to Train Your Dragon film trilogy for DreamWorks Animation (the first film also with Sanders), and directing the documentary Heima about the Icelandic band Sigur Rós.
+Dean Allan DeBlois (/dəˈblwɑː/ də-BLWAH; born June 7, 1970) is a Canadian filmmaker and animator.
+He is best known for co-writing and directing the Oscar-nominated animated feature films Lilo & Stitch (2002) for Walt Disney Animation Studios (with Chris Sanders), the How to Train Your Dragon film series (2010–2019) for DreamWorks Animation (the first film also with Sanders), and directing the documentary Heima (2007) about the Icelandic band Sigur Rós.
+He also returned to write and direct the 2025 live action remake of How to Train Your Dragon.

 Early life

 DeBlois was born and raised in Aylmer, Quebec, Canada.
-As a boy he was interested in comic books, which he later said influenced his drawing ability, imagination and storytelling.
-Growing up poor, he would visit a nearby smoke shop on weekends, where the proprietor let him read comics for free.
+As a boy, he was interested in comic books, which he later said influenced his drawing ability, imagination and storytelling.
+Growing up in poverty, he would visit a nearby smoke shop on weekends, where the proprietor let him read comics for free.
 Memorizing them, he went home and drew.
 DeBlois attended Darcy McGee High School.